Samsung/tizen-docs/docs/application/dotnet/guides/nui/animation.md

     animation.Play();
     ```

-You can define multiple animating behaviors in a single Animation.
+You can define multiple animating behaviors in a single animation:
 ```csharp
 // Animate ScaleX of View1 and PositionY of View2 at once